Tuesday Morning

 Feb

-This course is recommended for students with prior Yogic practice and basic understanding of Yogic postures and breath work.
-'Asanas' or Yoga postures selected for this class will emphasize range of motion, flexibility, balance, and strength.
-Bring a Yoga mat and wear loose comfortable clothing.
+This class is recommended for students with prior yoga practice and experience in the basic understanding of yogic postures (asanas) and breathwork.
+“Asanas” or yoga postures selected for this class will emphasize range of motion, flexibility, balance and strength.
+Bring a yoga mat and wear loose, comfortable clothing.
+It is optional but helpful to have a yoga strap and a small cushion or rolled-up towel.
 Limit 20.

 Zareen Shah